trm-astro/trm-py/CONTRIBUTING.md

 > `git checkout -b <my-branch-name>`

-or even better create an issue describing what you are looking to do create an issue branch and check this out!
+or even better create an issue describing what you are looking to do create an issue branch and checd ck this out!

 If you are modifying the codes `src/cpp-<name>` then also create a branch for them.